Save on pet insurance for your pet

 Cellulitis may have many similarities in terms of symptoms, but there are also certain differences worth pointing out.
 Some of those differences are as follows:

 In humans, if someone is having chemotherapy, or is young or old and suffering from cellulitis, the condition can become much more serious.

-In humans, the infection can spread to the eye and cause facial problems.
-This is seen less in dogs.
+In humans, the infection can spread to the eye and cause facial problems; this is seen less in dogs.

 The visible signs in humans are much more obvious, finding symptoms in dogs requires more in-detail investigation due to their coat.

-Poppy is an 8-year-old Labrador who started displaying signs of cellulitis.
+Poppy is an 8-year-old Labrador Retriever who started displaying signs of cellulitis.
 Poppy had a visible abscess on her side, there was obvious inflammation, and she was in visible pain and discomfort.
 The owners acted swiftly and within 3 days Poppy was diagnosed and on a course of antibiotics.
-In just 7 days, all of Poppy's symptoms had gone and she was back to hoovering up left overs from the kitchen floor.
+In just 7 days, all of Poppy's symptoms had gone and she was back to hoovering up leftovers from the kitchen floor.
 This case helped demonstrate that swift acting from owners and the right course of antibiotics can fight the infection swiftly and effectively.